A Systematic Review on Process Mining for Curricular Analysis: Literature review methodology

-\textbf{Apply inclusion \& exclusion criteria} We applied inclusion and exclusion criteria to the obtained papers by reading the title, abstract, and keywords.
-This refinement gives a primary selection of 80 papers (with duplicates), as shown in Table \ref{tab:search}.\\
+\textbf{Apply inclusion \& exclusion criteria} We applied inclusion and exclusion criteria (Table \ref{tab:criteria}) by reading the title, abstract, and keywords of each paper.
+This refinement gives a primary selection of 90 papers (with duplicates), as shown in Table \ref{tab:search}.\\

 \textbf{Select primary studies} We selected the primary studies based on reading the full text of the paper.
-We reinforced the results by backward searching references, searching for authors’ and conferences’ web pages, Google Scholar, and the DBLP database.
-It allowed finding other papers marked as ``Other'' in Table \ref{tab:search}, giving 34 papers.
-After removing duplicates, we finally identified 22 primary studies.
-In the last column of Table \ref{tab:search}, we keep one of the sources for duplicates (Scopus and Web of Science are the sources that have duplicates already in the other sources).
-Primary studies add the specific curricula analysis perspective to the three existing literature reviews that partially refer to the topic \citep{SLR2,SLR1,SLR3}.\\
+We reinforced the results by backward searching references (snowballing), searching for authors’ and conferences’ web pages, Google Scholar, and the DBLP database.
+It allowed finding other papers marked as ``Other'' in Table \ref{tab:search}, giving 43 papers.
+After removing duplicates, we finally identified 27 primary studies.
+In the last column of Table \ref{tab:search}, we keep one of the sources for duplicates (ScienceDirect, Scopus and Web of Science are the sources that have duplicates already in the other sources).
+The primary studies we selected deal with the specific curricular analysis perspective we want to analyze, which was only partially introduced in three existing literature reviews that partially refer to the topic \citep{SLR2,SLR1,SLR3}.\\

 \textbf{Extract data} We extracted the primary data of each work summarized in Table \ref{tab:primaryStudiesReduced} (ordered by year/author).
-We also extracted data that allowed us to categorize the works and answer the research questions that will be analyzed in the following sections\footnote{List of relevant studies, primary selection, and extracted attributes are provided as supplementary material.}.
+We also extracted data that allowed us to categorize the works and answer the research questions that will be analyzed in the following sections.

 { }